Skip To Content

 Graduate Program Transfer Credit Policy

-Students applying for admission to any of the Graduate Nursing programs (including Nurse Anesthesia, Nurse Education, Nurse Administration, or Nurse Practitioner) may have the opportunity to transfer 6 to 9 credits of graduate coursework from an appropriately accredited institution and at the discretion of the Graduate Program Director on a case to case basis.
+Students applying for admission to any of the Graduate Nursing programs (including Nurse Anesthesia, Nurse Education, Nurse Administration, or Nurse Practitioner) may have the opportunity to transfer up to 9 credits of graduate coursework from an appropriately accredited institution and at the discretion of the Graduate Program Director on a case to case basis.
 Credits will be considered for the following core courses only: MSN 510, MSN 512, MSN 516, NAP/MSN 514, NAP/MSN 520 as well as a maximum of two of the following courses: NAP/MSN 550, NAP.MSN 551, or NAP.MSN 552.

 No transfer credits will be granted for track- specific practicum courses or their didactic counterparts where applicable.
 Students will be required to submit transcripts and a course syllabus for evaluation for any courses for which transfer credits are requested.
 Only grade B or higher will be accepted.
-This policy does not pertain to post-MSN students.

 The Doctorate of Nursing Practice Nurse Anesthesia Program is a 36-month full time program designed for the post baccalaureate RN seeking certification in anesthesia and doctoral education.
 Nurse anesthesia students will have the opportunity to learn in a hands on environment to promote more effective skill development.
 This curriculum integrates didactic coursework with over 2,000 hours of clinical, ensuring that students administer more than 800 anesthetics to patients undergoing a wide variety of surgical and/or diagnostic procedures.